gcfntnu/mol8012-2019/README.md

 ![alt text](screenshots/git_clone.png)

 4. Open the mol8012-2019 folder and double click on either the 01 or 02 notebook.
-The first notebook is essentiall just to show you what is needed to create a differential expression result from a count matrix.
-The second notebook describes your home assignemnt.
+The first notebook is essential just to show you what is needed to create a differential expression result from a count matrix.
+The first notebook will be covered in a walk-through and generates data used as input in the second notebook.
+The second notebook describes your home assignemnt and is focused on interpretation of a gene expression result.

 **Good luck**